tak-wong/tak-wong.github.io/_pages/cv.md

 Honors and Awards
 ======
 * Stipendium (2021, 2022)
-  * Issued by Center for Sensor Systeme (ZESS), University of Siegen
+  * Issued by Center for Sensor Systems (ZESS), University of Siegen

 * Stipendium (2020)
   * Issued by University of Siegen